gradle-update/update-gradle-wrapper-action/README.md

 - if `paths` is not empty, the paths that match the specified patterns are passed to the next step
 - if `paths-ignore` is not empty, the paths that match the specified patterns are removed from the list

-For example, the following configuration will srarch for Gradle Wrapper files in the `sub-project` directory and its subdirectories, but not in the `sub-project/examples` directory.
+For example, the following configuration will search for Gradle Wrapper files in the `sub-project` directory and its subdirectories, but not in the `sub-project/examples` directory.

 ```yaml
 with: